Joonas93/todoapp/README.md

 App to keep track of your current day tasks

 # Enviroment
-- Install Java 8 or creater
+- Install Java 8 or greater
 - Install Maven
 # How to run
 1. Install by running "mvn clean install -Dh2.database.location=<path to wanted db diretory>" using command line in project directory.
 By default C:\databases is directory path for h2.